Halloween in Whistler: Pick Your Poison

 The Masquerade: Zero Ceiling’s Fall Fundraiser

-Zero Ceiling is a local charity that empowers young homeless people with an opportunity to enjoy life in the mountains and gain career skills.
+Zero Ceiling is a local charity that empowers at risk youth with the opportunity to enjoy life in the mountains and gain career skills.
 This fundraiser combines costumes, delicious food, drinks, living music and the giving spirit.
-Tickets are $55.
+Tickets start at $59.